 5 th -Year M.B.A.
 Part-Time M.B.A.
-Business Foundation Courses 6 courses (18 credit hours) The Business Foundation Courses a re the foundation or prerequisite courses and may be waived for those e students with comparable undergraduate coursework.
+Business Foundation Courses 6 courses (18 credit hours) The Business Foundation Courses a 1 1 courses and may be waived for those undergraduate coursework.
 Standar ds for waiving foundation courses depend on which M.B.A. option the student has chosen.
 In all cases the student is responsible for proficiency in all work described in these courses.
 Core Courses 6 Courses (18 credit hours) 8 Courses (19 credit hours) Elective Courses 2 Courses (6 credit hours) 2 Courses (6 credit hours) 1 Elective Course (3 credit hours) must be an approved international business course.
 Capstone Course 2 Courses (6 credit hours) 4 Courses (8 credit hours)